kirillmihalych/kirillmihalych/README.md

 ### Welcome to my page! 👋

 I am a self-taught Front-end developer from  Lipetsk, Russia.
-Enthusiastic programmer.
+Enthusiastic programmer.Almost 2 years in programming.
 Currently, I am looking for a job where i can apply my skills as a professional.

 ### My skills